NiklasRosenstein/pydoc-markdown/README.md

 # https://github.com/NiklasRosenstein/pydoc-markdown/issues/11.
 The default is
 # to generate HTML with unique and meaningful id tags, which can't be done with
 # markdown.
+#
+# Note: if using the simple generator mode, this will default to 'markdown'
+# instead of 'html'.
 headers: html

 # Additional search path for your Python module.
 If you use Pydocmd from a